What is the Food Writing and Photography Graduate Certificate all about?

-The faculty of USFSP’s Department of Journalism and Media Studies is as diverse as it is dedicated to the highest quality education.
+The faculty of USFSP’s Department of Journalism and Digital Communication is as diverse as it is dedicated to the highest quality education.
 The lineup of instructors for the graduate certificate program in Food Writing and Photography consists of seasoned reporters, world-renowned ethicists, experienced web developers, and more.
 Spearheading the Food Writing and Photography Certificate program is its Coordinator, Janet K. Keeler, who is the former food and travel editor at the Tampa Bay Times.
 Keeler is a 35-year newspaper veteran, including 15 years as a food editor at the Times.

 Do students have to be enrolled as a degree-seeking student to apply for the certificate?

 No. This graduate certificate was designed with working professionals in mind, so you may enroll to USFSP as a non degree-seeking student while you work towards completion of the certificate.
 If, however, you decide during the course of your studies that graduate studies appeals to you, you may apply up to 12 credits from your certificate studies to a graduate degree in Journalism and Media Studies (our traditional, face-to-face program) or Digital Journalism and Design (our 100% online M.A. program).
 Note: Participation in the certificate program does not guarantee admission into a graduate degree program.